stratdev3/SimpleW/readme.md

         }
     }

-    // a Controller base class
-    public class SomeController : Controller {
+    // inherit from Controller to target a class public class SomeController : Controller {

         // use the Route attribute to target a public method